gbv/subjects-api/README.md

 <!-- [![Uptime Robot status](https://img.shields.io/uptimerobot/status/m780815088-08758d5c5193e7b25236cfd7.svg?label=%2Fapi%2F)](https://stats.uptimerobot.com/qZQx1iYZY/780815088) -->
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-> API to provide co-occurrences based on the K10plus catalog.
+> API to provide (co-)occurrences based on the K10plus catalog.

+An occurrence gives information about how often a concept (or combination of concepts for co-occurrences) is used in a database.

 ## Table of Contents